"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Research Method

 \subsection{Coding Procedure}

-Our analysis followed an iterative coding approach inspired by Corbin and Strauss~\cite{corbin2015strauss}.
+Our analysis followed an iterative qualitative coding approach.
 The second author performed open coding on five documents (R01--R05), generating 40 initial codes.
-All three authors then performed axial coding, producing 8 consolidated codes.
-The first author refined the codebook through ten revisions,\footnote{ \supplementaryurl} {\value{footnote}} assisted by Claude Code (Opus~4.6, high effort) following emerging practices for human-AI collaboration in qualitative analysis~\cite{dunivin2025scaling}; the human author retained decision authority over all structural changes.
+All three authors then performed axial coding, grouping related open codes into 8 consolidated codes by comparing their meaning, scope, and overlap.
+The first author refined the codebook through ten revisions,\footnote{ \supplementaryurl} {\value{footnote}} assisted by Claude Code (Opus~4.6, high effort).
+Recent work cautions that claims about automating qualitative analysis with generative AI overgeneralize from narrow successes~\cite{ernst2026genai}, although studies have used LLM-assisted qualitative coding~\cite{dunivin2025scaling}.
+We report Claude Code's version, its role at each step, and the human verification of its output, following the community guidelines for empirical studies involving LLMs.\footnote{\href{https://llm-guidelines.org}{llm-guidelines.org}} The first author retained decision authority over all structural changes.
 The other two authors validated the final code set using an interactive visualization.\footnote{ \onlinetoolurl} {\value{footnote}}

 The first author then annotated the full corpus with Claude Code in two passes (filtering for relevant sub-discussions, then coding) and reviewed the output at each step.
-The author team reviewed all annotations in four rounds,\footnotemark[\value{onlinetoolfn}] making 234~post-level revisions.
-A detailed account is available on the companion website.\footnotemark[\value{onlinetoolfn}]
+Claude Code assigned the codes, but the authors held authority over every coding decision.
+Rather than checking only a sample of its labels, as is common, the second author then checked every label across all 15 documents over four review rounds,\footnotemark[\value{onlinetoolfn}] changing 234 of them.
+A detailed account is available in the online supplementary material.\footnotemark[\value{supplementaryfn}]$^,$\footnotemark[\value{onlinetoolfn}]